k14s/design-docs/ytt/001-schemas/README.md

 - be able to **attach documentation to those definitions** in a format that tools could extract _to communicate meaning and intent of each input_;
 - **provide structure/type checks and value validations** to inputs _so that errors can be detected quickly and reported in terms the user will likely understand_.

 As of v0.26.0, `ytt` technically has a feature set that could satisfy all of these requirements.
 However, doing so is onerous and error prone.
-Also, many of the error messages that `ytt` emits today around these topics have been found by many users to be enigmatic.
+Also, many of the error messages that `ytt` emits today around these topics have been found by many users to be enigmatic (if not frustrating).

-Likewise, there exist tools that can meet some of these requirements.
-However, given the need to weave in many of these behaviors to the structure building algorithm that is `ytt`'s main flow, they fall short of meeting the first-order needs and do nothing to improve the user experience around specifying data values.
+There exist tools that can meet some of these requirements.
+However, given the need to weave in many of these behaviors to the structure building algorithm that is `ytt`'s main flow, they fall short of meeting the first-order needs and do little to improve the user experience around specifying data values.

 As an opportunistic driver, Configuration Authors who wrestle with non-trivial templatizing and patching of configuration would appreciate the ability to validate the resulting documents, helping ensure that their `ytt` library yields well-formed and valid YAML docs.